Friday, 16 October 2020

 This garden of peace doesn't fuss or fret- it thrives and adapts with a little human tending from time to time.

-Many of the plantings have been offered or established in another time, quite probably long forgotten.
-Yet, the plants remember, multiply and create a home for themselves amidst the memorials and stories.
 We no longer feel awkward wandering in to cemeteries with our picnic baskets.
 A little walk around to get the feel of the season and the particular visit, is quite a good idea- so much can change between visits.

 On this occasion, being early spring we came upon a sweet spot with the Chippings.